2026 Convention Social Justice Project

 The Variety Boys & Girls Club

-The Social Justice project for the WRJ 2026 Convention will support two very worthy organizations.
+The Social Justice project for the WRJ 2026 Convention supported two very worthy organizations.

 First the Eaton Fire Collaborative.
 The Collaborative is a group of local nonprofits, community groups, city, county, and state officials dedicated to helping those affected by the Altadena, Pasadena and Sierra Madre fires.
-Although almost a year has passed, so many families are still struggling.
+Although almost a year had passed, so many families were still struggling.

 The Collaborative Long-Term Recovery Group (LTRG) coordinates recovery services and mobilizes resources to assist individuals and families affected by the Eaton Fire.
 They’re committed to a survivor-centered, equitable, and locally driven recovery process.
 The Collaborative is a community hub dedicated to supporting the survivors with resources, community and a place to receive clothing and household items.